SAP-samples/cap-cds-hands-on/exercises/02/README.md

 $version: 2.0
 ```

-> Here, for purposes of display and readability in this workshop, the YAML has
+> Here, for purposes of display and readability in these workshop exercises,
-> been passed through [Prettier](https://prettier.io/), "an opinionated code
+> the YAML has been passed through [Prettier](https://prettier.io/), "an
-> formatter".
+> opinionated code formatter".

 While we won't need to look much further at CSN in this workshop, it's
 important to understand that it exists and is the "processable" version of the